-Until I read this article by Rolf Dobelli that said the news was bad for us and giving up reading it will make us happier.
+Until I read this article by Rolf Dobelli that said the news was bad for us, and giving up reading it will make us happier.
 An interesting concept and one I adopted.
-I'm not completely out of the loop.
+I'm not entirely out of the loop.
 I catch up now and again.
-It's just that most mornings now begin with some Cuban salsa music or something equally cheery and a little dance around the kitchen.
+It's just that most mornings begin with some Cuban salsa music or something equally cheery and a little dance around the kitchen.

 To have a healthy relationship with Twitter, I do two things.
 First, I limit myself to the platform via the desktop during working hours.